Jin0316/Algorithm/README.md

-## If 'tensorflow.keras' dont work with error 'no moudle keras', try 'import tensorflow.python.keras'.
+## If 'tensorflow.keras' doent work with error 'no moudle keras', try 'import tensorflow.python.keras'.
 ### This error appears to have occurred during install tensorflow.
 ## In Readme, you must attatch
 - What model you used